Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

-\begin{description} \item[REARG \cite{Thao2017}] Consider both the ``similarity between sequences'' and the ``length of sequences'' when sampling recombination events.
-Since we could not access the paper or the software's source code, our summary is based on \cite{Thao2019}. \end{description}
+\begin{itemize} \item REARG \cite{Thao2017}: Consider both the ``similarity between sequences'' and the ``length of sequences'' when generating recombination events.
+Since we could not access the paper or the software's source code, our summary is based on \cite{Thao2019}. \end{itemize}